nicolas-schmitt/multi-git/README.md

 Options:
   -g, --group  The project group name
+  -p, --project  The project name
 ````

 Behaviour
 -------------------------------------------------------------------
-You can use multi-git with the _--group_ flag:
+You can use multi-git:
-In that case multi-git will try to find the group by its name in the configuration file
+* with the _--group_ flag: In that case multi-git will try to find the group by its name in the configuration file
 and run the specified command on each group member.

-or without:
+* with the _--project_ flag: In that case multi-git will try to find the project by its name in the configuration file
+and run the specified command.
+* without either of those:
+    * if ````config.defaultToProject === true````: multi-git will run the specified command in the current working
+    directory, just like git would.
+    * otherwise:
-In that case multi-git, if the current working directory is a git repository,
+        * if the current working directory is a git repository, multi-git will run the specified command on each member
-multi-git will run the specified command on each member of each group the cwd belongs ;
+        of each group the cwd belongs ;
-if not, it will run the command on each subdirectories of the cwd.
+        * if not, it will run the command on each subdirectories of the cwd.

 Want to contribute?
 -------------------------------------------------------------------